Brian1011/Gym_app_rest_api/README.md

 # android-gym-app
-A simple gymnastics android application that interacts with the database via a laravel api.
+A simple gymnastics android application that interacts with the database via a REST api created using Laravel.